codeandstuf/CattleDepthCollection/README.md

 This extension provides tools to easily collect depth and color data from a top view of cattle

 # WARNING
-Picturecapture, Videocapture, and BAGtoPNG can only be run on a Windows platform.
-Thresholding can be run on Windows or Mac.
+Picturecapture, Videocapture, and ConvertToPNG can only be run on a Windows platform.
+ThresholdExtract can be run on Windows or Mac.

 ## Requierments: Windows
 - python (any version 3.6 to 3.9)